 Advection Equation (2D)

-In two dimensions ($x$ and $y$), the advection equation for the temperature conservation equation, for example, is given as follows
+In two spatial dimensions ($x$ and $y$), assuming incompressible flow, the advection equation for temperature is given by

 The finite difference approximations of the different discretization schemes do not vary significantly from the 1D case.
 For more theoretical background, please refer to the 1D documentation.

-The following sections provide a brief overview of the available 2D discretization schemes.
+The following sections provide a brief overview of the available 2D discretization schemes in the GeoModBox.jl.

 Discretization Schemes